denisenkom/go-mssqldb/README.md

 ### Kerberos Parameters

-- `enablekerberos`-It is a boolean flag to enable kerberos authentication mechanism.
 - `krb5conffile`-File path for kerberos configuration file.
 - `realm`-Domain name for kerberos authentication.
-- `initkrbwithkeytab`-It is a boolean flag to enable kerberos authentication using keytab file.
 - `keytabfile`-Keytab file path.
 - `krbcache`-Credential cache path.